mit-dig/punya-website/index.md

 In general, researchers can leverage the `Ruleset` blocks, `LinkedData` and `Reasoner` components, to implement mobile decision support on smartphones.
 A [dedicated tutorial](http://punya.appinventor.mit.edu/?repo=SleepApnea) provides step-by-step directions on how to implement a sleep-apnea mobile app.

+#### Punya in the Semantic Web of Things: LDP-CoAP

+The _Semantic Web of Things_ (SWoT) vision integrates knowledge representation and reasoning techniques from the Semantic Web into Internet of Things architectures providing more advanced service/resource management and discovery.
+SWoT enables new classes of smart applications that augment real-world objects, locations, and events with machine-understandable data, annotated with a domain ontology, using mobile and pervasive devices such as smartphones, wearables, and IoT sensors.
+Currently, Punya supports _LDP-CoAP_ [^5], a SWoT protocol that enables lightweight, LD-based resource dissemination and discovery in dynamic ad-hoc contexts.

+An example of mobile phone sensor sharing app is proposed exploiting the `LdpCoapClient` component for Punya.
+The app works as a client of an external CoAP server, publishing sensors and sensor data as [Linked Data Platform](https://www.w3.org/TR/ldp/) resources, to discover resources published by other applications.
+A [dedicated tutorial]((http://punya.appinventor.mit.edu/?repo=LdpCoapTutorial)) provides step-by-step directions on how to implement a sensor sharing app for the Semantic Web of Things.

+#### Collection of Semantic Sensor Network data

+Kinkead _et al._[^6] proposed a mobile application for recording semantic metadata about sensor network deployments and experimental settings in real time in order to enable a more efficient and less error-prone data collection.
+In particular, the app uses the device camera to identify a sensor using their QRcode, and GPS to automatically identify the sensor location.
+Gathered dara are used to study water and ecosystem quality around Lake George (NY, USA).
+The quick prototyping of such research apps, by non-IT professionals (in this case, ecologists), requires an end-user development platform with a minimal learning curve.
+Using Punya, the ecologists were able to develop the app in a matter of weeks; moreover, the researchers believed that the platform could be similarly utilized also to rapidly prototype observation-based mobile apps in other fields.

 </section>